zzzprojects/docs/eval-expression.net/pages/documentations/eval-context.md

 - Compile your code
 - And more

 By itself, the `EvalContext` is very easy to use.
-The most question/problem we receive is when a developer modifies the global context when he should have created an instance context, so make sure to understand this section correctly.
+The most common question/problem we receive is when a developer modifies the global context when he should have created an instance context, so make sure to understand this section correctly.